 The study took place in 2016 and 2017 in the French Mediterranean lowland region.
 This area is composed of a mosaic of garrigues, cultivated areas (often vines), young forests of oaks and pines, and urban areas consisting of small traditional villages and large cities with extensive conurbation.
 The national and departmental road network is built around one main highway going from the east to the west and following the French southern coastline (Figure 1).
 Four other highways link this main highway to the inner lands through large natural valleys.

 Bat behaviour was recorded at 66 sites (Figure 1, supplementary table 1) at national or departmental roads, for a minimum of two nights per site, but recordings could continue up to five nights per site (mean = 2.6 nights +/- SD 0.9) depending on the schedule of the field worker and on battery strength.
 Sampling took place between the beginning of May and mid-October, depending on the study site.
 The local landscape was described within a radius of 30 m, equivalent to the sonar range of mid-range echolocating bats (Holderied and von Helversen, 2003).
 This scale was chosen under the assumption that bats adapt their flight movements according to the environment perceived acoustically.
 At most study sites, landscape description would have been similar with a 100 m radius, which corresponds to the sonar range of long-range echolocators (Holderied and von Helversen, 2003).
 Study sites were chosen so as to reach a balanced representation of six major types of road landscapes in the study area: simple parallel tree rows, double parallel tree rows, perpendicular tree rows, forests, forest edges and no vegetation taller than 1.5 m (Table 1, Figure 1, Figure A 1).
 Tree species were very often associated with a type of landscape: 70 % of simple and double parallel tree rows were plane trees (Platanus sp.), and more rarely olive trees (Olea sp.), Celtis (Celtis sp.), Aleppo pines (Pinus halepensis) or mulberries (Morus sp.).
-Forests and forest edges consisted in 80 % oaks (Quercus ilex, Q. pubescens, Q. coccifera and/or Q. suber), and 20 % Aleppo pines (Pinus halepensis).
+Forests and forest edges consisted in 80 % oaks (Quercus ilex, Q. pubescens, Q. coccifera and/or Q. suber), and 20 % Aleppo pines (P. halepensis).
 Perpendicular tree rows were a mix of Mediterranean riparian species (mostly Fraxinus sp., Populus sp., Quercus sp. and/or Arundo donax) typically associated with temporary watercourses.
 The category “no vegetation” consisted in land either occupied by vines, wheat, recently ploughed or left uncultivated.
 Pastureland was almost non-existent.
 Parallel tree rows had gaps of about 10 to 20 m between trees while the other types of vegetated landscapes had little or no gaps.